 We will begin with a listing of the names of the Gentrys whom we believe were children of Samuel.
 The justification for these choices will follow.
 All were born in what became Hanover Co. after 1720, probably in the vicinity of Stone Horse and Beech Creeks along the South Anna River.

 The older sons, and daughter Ann, are probably correct in their order of birth, and their dates of birth are probably reasonably correct.
 The order of the younger sons and their listed dates of birth are only rough approximations. [ In the original version of this article, [David] was included as a son of Samuel.
-We now believe he was a brother of Samuel rather than a son as discussed further below.]
+We now believe he was a brother of Samuel rather than a son as discussed further below.
+Conversely we had thought Nathaniel was a son of David but we now believe him to be a son of Samuel.]
 It should be noted that only four of Samuel's sons are mentioned in "Gentry Family in America", and Samuel is not listed at all.

 [The GFA references are for Joseph (#204, p.254), Allen (#205, p.255-257, which includes the text of Allen's will), Richard (#202, p.254), and William (listed under the name of James Gentry, #219, p.263-265).
 Allen is listed as "Allen A.", but there is no evidence of any middle name or initial for him, rather his mark, "A" when signing documents, has been confused for a middle initial.
 The listing for William/James is a composite of partial facts for each of these individuals - the William who married Lucy Claiborne and lived in Surry County, North Carolina, and the James Gentry who married Sarah Dickerson and died in Guilford County, North Carolina, 1783, leaving a will.
 The children in the article are those for William.]